What the best car battery has

 Bring your old battery.
 When you buy a new car battery, the store will take your old one for recycling.
 In fact, in many states, you'll have to pay a $5 to $20 fee -- known as a "core charge" -- if you don't bring an old battery to recycle when you buy your new one (or within a specified time after the sale).
 States mandate the core charge to encourage recycling, which keeps the batteries' dangerous lead and acids out of landfills.
-It works: Car batteries are the most recycled items in the world, according to the U.S. Environmental Protection Agency., with a recovery rate of 99 percent.
+It works: Car batteries are the most recycled items in the world, according to the U.S. Environmental Protection Agency, with a recovery rate of 96 percent for lead-acid batteries.